jefftranter/6502/basic/BasicComputerGames/README.md

 Porting Notes:

-All programs have been tested on an Ohio Scientfic Superboard II with 8K of RAM.
+All programs have been tested on an Ohio Scientific Superboard II with 8K of RAM.

 The 24 column screen means that some output can be hard to read.

+Some lines that were more than 72 characters long were shortened.

 Banner.bas is not working.
-Need to review why.
+Need to review why (many people reported this on other systems).

-Blackjack.bas will not run on a system with only 8K of RAM.
+Blackjack.bas and CivilWar.bas will not run on a system with only 8K of RAM.